khulnasoft/integrations-core/kafka/README.md

 ## Overview

-Connect Kafka to Datadog to:
+Connect Kafka to Khulnasoft to:

 - Visualize the performance of your cluster in real time.
 - Correlate the performance of Kafka with the rest of your applications.